Shab-e-Meraj observed | The Asian Age Online, Bangladesh

-In the journey, the Prophet travelled on the "Buraq" to Heaven where Allah gave him some instructions to take back to the faithful regarding the details of prayers.
-Muslim devotees offered special prayers at mosques and homes seeking blessings of Allah for the welfare of the entire nation and the Muslim Ummah.
+In the journey, the Prophet (PBUH) travelled on the "Buraq" to Heaven where Allah gave him instructions to take back to the faithful regarding the details of prayers, reports BSS.Different Islamic organizations are offering special prayers and holding milad mahfils in mosques and other places seeking blessings of the Almighty Allah.

 Leave Your Comments